timbeaudet/knowledge_base/software/visual_studio_code.md

 - `CTRL+R` will open a recent file or project with typable find.
 - Use markdown preview `CTRL+K V` to monitor md changes.
 - `CTRL+SHIFT+O` will search for symbols or something special, better than `CTRL+F`
+- There is a refresh button above tree view, in event it doesn't auto refresh press this button instead of reloading.

 ### Change Line Endings